-Please complete the application below to begin the qualification process for FSSD’s Voluntary Pre-K program for the 2020-2021 school year.
-Once the application is completed, more information will be mailed to your home address beginning the week of February 25-March 1, 2020.
-To be eligible to complete an application:
+Please complete the application below to begin the qualification process for FSSD's Voluntary Pre-K program for the 2021-2022 school year.
+Once the application is completed, more information will be mailed to your home address by Friday, March 26, 2021.
+To be eligible to complete an application::

 - Live in the Franklin Special School District

 The Tennessee Department of Education Office of Early Learning requires school districts first serve students whose family meets specific income qualifications.
 Space permitting, students may be served who have disabilities, are identified as English Learners, are in state custody, or are identified as educationally at-risk for failure due to circumstances of abuse or neglect.
 Please contact of the Office of Student Support Services at (615) 591-2802 if you have additional questions.

 - Frequently Asked Questions: Questions about Pre-K in Tennessee?
 Find answers to the most common questions below from the Tennessee Department of Education’s Office of Early Learning.

 Children attend FSSD voluntary pre-kindergarten Monday through Friday from 8:00 to 2:00.
 Each school has one class – Liberty Elementary School, Johnson Elementary School, Moore Elementary School, Poplar Grove Elementary School, and Franklin Elementary School.